microsoft/vscode-java-test/CONTRIBUTING.md

 3. Install the node dependencies: `npm install`
 4. Build the Java modules: `npm run build-plugin`
 5. Build the test report resources: `npm run build-resources`

-> Note: The below steps are only required if you want to debug the Java Language Server plugin
+> Note: The below steps are only required if you want to debug the Java plugin
+#### Use VS Code (Preferred)
+5. Install the [Eclipse PDE Support extension](https://marketplace.visualstudio.com/items?itemName=yaozheng.vscode-pde) in your VS Code
+6. Open a Java file and wait until 👍 shows in the right-bottom of the status bar

+#### Use Eclipse
 5. Import `java-extension/com.microsoft.java.test.plugin` in Eclipse
 6. Click `Window` > `Preferences` > `Plug-in Development` > `Target Platform`
 7. In the `Target definitions` panel, select `JDTLS.EXT - /com.microsoft.java.test.plugin/target.target`